 Sustainability

-- Air and road travel is reduced and teams utilise online conferencing
+• Air and road travel is reduced and teams utilising online conferencing

 Energy and CO2

-- The lighting in the terminal, operations and heliport buildings has been upgraded to energy efficient LED
+• Terminal, operations and heliport buildings has been upgraded to energy efficient LED lighting

 Biodiversity